More than forty migrants drowned off Western Sahara (NGO)

 Many expressed criticism of the voting system designed to favor candidates from the traditional political class, promising to defeat them.

-Many also complained about the organization within the polling station, where you have to go through three stages and be patient in the long queue of voters before finally putting your vote in the ballot box.
+Many also complained regarding the organization within the polling station, where you have to go through three stages and be patient in the long queue of voters before finally putting your vote in the ballot box.

-A truly tedious operation which lasts a good forty minutes and which begins at the entrance to the center where you have to find the number of the polling station allocated to each one, then wait to access the center and then wait again to access the polling station. actual voting.
+A truly tedious operation which lasts a good forty minutes and which begins at the entrance to the center where you have to find the number of the polling station allocated to each one, then wait to access the center and then wait once more to access the polling station. actual voting.

 This slowness, explains one of the officials responsible for ensuring the smooth running of the ballot, is due to the crowds which she describes as surprising, but which she can only rejoice in her own words.